138 Station Road,

 The Miners' Theatre was opened in 1896.
 Films were being screened from 1912.
 In 1920 it was equipped with a ‘straight’ organ which had 2 Manuals and 22 stops, which was opened by organist Harry Davidson.

 The Miners' Theatre was the first cinema in Ashington to be equipped with sound equipment (make unknown) and by 1931 a Western Electric(WE) sound system was installed.
-Taken over by Wallaw Pictures Ltd, in 1937, the Miners' Theatre was soon closed, and was demolished.
+Taken over by Wallaw Pictures Ltd, in 1937, the Miners' Theatre was soon closed, and was partially demolished.

 Wallaw Pictures Ltd. built the new Art Deco style Regal Theatre on the site in 1937.
 This was closed in November 1979, and after laying derelict for many years was demolished and a nursing home named Station Court was built on the site.

 Just login to your account and subscribe to this theater